mahlberg-lab/corpora/README.md

 ## Source texts

-The sources are the Gutenberg plain text UTF-8 files.
+The sources of the English texts are the Gutenberg plain text UTF-8 files.
 We save the initial, unchanged versions, as downloaded from [gutenberg.org](https://gutenberg.org/) in a folder for the relevant corpus.

 This process has been followed for the two most recent CLiC corpora, ChiLit and Arts.
 The initial files are available from previous commits to this repository: